22820242

 • Women who have persistent symptoms despite standard treatments

-• Women who have previously been diagnosed with endometriosis to assess the severity and extent of the disease
+• Women who have previously been diagnosed with endometriosis to better assess the severity and extent of the disease

 • Women who are experiencing infertility and have suspected or confirmed endometriosis to evaluate the impact of endometriosis on the reproductive organs.